catsclaw/triumphweb/content/practical/signup/index.md

 to determine who gets a spot.
 By signing up, you are agreeing to purchase a ticket, if one is available for you.

+At the moment, we are planning for a single run from Nov 19th-22nd, 2020.
+If there is sufficient interest, we will have a second run on Nov 26th-29th, 2020.
+You may sign up for a single run (with the proviso that we are not guaranteeing that the second run will happen), or indicate that you are able to play either run.
+If you sign up for both runs, you may be able to buy tickets for both runs if these are available.
+We have a strong preference for a single full run over two half-full runs; the second run will only occur if we feel confident we can fill both of them.

 The full cost of a ticket is 470€.
 You can either pay the full amount by Nov 1st, or pay in installments.
 There is a 25€ administration fee for paying in installments.
-The first payment of 100€ is due by Nov 1st, with a second payment of 150€ due on Feb 1st and the remainder of 245€ due by Jun 1st.
+The first payment of 100€ is due by Nov 8th, with a second payment of 150€ due on Feb 1st and the remainder of 245€ due by Jun 1st.
 Payment will be handled by a money transfer to our banking account.
 We will provide our IBAN number.
 If this represents an issue for you, you may contact